bk1285/rpi_wordclock/doc/doc_hardware_setup.rst

     :scale: 40%
     :alt: Drilling

-    According to the stancil layout, for each LED a hole needs to be prepared.
+    According to the stencil layout, for each LED a hole needs to be prepared.
 The total number of 114 holes makes this pretty tedious.

 .. figure:: _images/sawing.jpg
     :scale: 40%